hxmn/cassandra_game_backend/README.md

-# Python REST service for saving game information into Cassndra
+# Python REST service for saving game statistics into Apache Cassandra

 ## Installation and Running
 Docker compose is used to configure environment and run application.